-The tread of the Classic doesn't have deep and aggressive lugs like the Icebreaker or Vierzon.
-Rather, it has alternating round lugs and long bands running laterally across the bottom of the sole.
-Surprisingly, it's not even remotely similar to the other Bogs model we tested, and we found the Classic to have better traction overall than the Ultra Mid.
+The tread of the Classic has alternating round lugs and long bands running laterally across the bottom of the sole.
 While we tested the boot out by exploring a nearby riverbed, we also found that the Classic performs well on loose terrain thanks to the variety of lugs on the tread.
 The grooves are deep enough that the sole really digs into the earth, allowing our testers to fully push off without fear of our feet sliding out from under us.
-We also found that the tread had enough contact with harder surfaces that we weren't worried about slipping on wet rocks, and it proved to work equally well on wet pavement.
+The tread proved to work equally well on wet pavement.
 If you're looking for a good middle ground between aggressive treads and smooth treads, the Classic is a great choice.
-However, if you're going to spend most of your time on pavement, check out the Hampton or Ultra Mid.
-Otherwise, if you need a more aggressive tread, check out the Kamik Icebreaker or The Original Muck Boot Company Chore Mid.

 Ease of Use

-At $110, the Classic falls into the middle of the price range of all the pieces we tested.
-Because of how well it performed in various categories, we think that this is a great price for this product.
-Especially since it has such a great and versatile tread, great insulation and fit, it's hard to be disappointed with this model.
-However, if $110 looks like it's going to break your bank, you might want to check out, the Kamik Icebreaker, which is significantly less and won our Top Pick award.
+At $120, the Classic falls into the middle of the price range of all the pieces we tested.
+We think that this is a good price for this product, especially considering it has such a great and versatile tread, great insulation, and fit.
+It's hard to be disappointed with this model.
+However, if $120 looks like it's going to break your bank, you might want to check out the similar Kamik Icebreaker, which is significantly less and won our Editors' Choice award.

-Overall, the Bogs Classic High offers great insulation to keep your feet warm and cozy throughout in cold temperatures.
-Our Editors' Choice winner has a tall enough shaft to keep your feet dry from rain, puddles, mud or whatever you may find yourself standing in.
-It's also noticeably comfortable thanks to the plush and thick Neo-Tech insulation, and the versatile tread will allow you to go from soft and loose terrain to the hard, slick surfaces you'd find around town, be it a sidewalk or pavement.
-Additionally, although everyone's foot is different, it fit our testers feet better than any other model we tested.
-And did we mention that is one of the warmest ones we tested?
+The Bogs Classic High offers great insulation to keep your feet warm and cozy in cold temperatures.
+It has a tall enough shaft to keep your feet dry from rain, puddles, mud, or whatever you may find yourself standing in.
+It's also noticeably comfortable thanks to the plush and thick Neo-Tech insulation, and the versatile tread will allow you to go from soft and loose terrain to the hard, slick surfaces you'd find around town.
+A former Editors' Choice winner, this pair of boots continues to impress us.

 OutdoorGearLab Member Reviews